sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-multi-user/cp-mobile-dev-kit-multi-user.md

 ## You will learn
   - How to define an event on user switching
-  - How to configure multi-user settings in mobile service cockpit
+  - How to configure multi-user settings in mobile service admin UI
   - How to create an offline enabled MDK application that supports multiple users on the same device